Gender Affirming Items

 Application: Place the tape at your sternum, then scoop or pull chest tissue to the side toward your side or armpit.

-Larger Chests: You might need longer or wider pieces of tape.
+Note: Larger Chests: You might need longer or wider pieces of tape.
 Bend over to move the chest tissue around, then tape after you stand.

 Do not stretch the tape near the anchor points (where it begins and ends on your body); this can cause pain, itching, and blistering.